 This workshop also has:

-Ontario: senior kindergarten
+Ontario: senior kindergarten and grade 1

 Using dexterity, creativity, observation, expression and association, students work through a variety of hands-on activities while exploring the Talisman Energy Fossil Gallery.
 With the help of an animator, students will learn what makes dinosaurs different from other reptiles, how they lived, and to recognize the differences between the herbivorous and carnivorous dinosaurs.
 Students will also take on the role of a palaeontologist on a dig and reconstruct a dinosaur foot using bones.

 - October 21, 2014 – May 28, 2015

 - Workshop starting time: 9:30 a.m., 9:45 a.m., 10 a.m., 10:40 a.m., 10:55 a.m., 11:10 a.m.

 - And Tuesdays: 12:20 p.m., 1:00 p.m., 1:30 p.m.

 - $8 per student for the workshop (tax not included)

 - Second workshop on the same day: $4 per student (tax not included)